lopes/koala/README.md

 $ cd koala
 ```

-After that, the program is ready to be used, but to use the `check` module, first you must install the databases using the `update` module.
+After that, the program is ready to be used, but to use the `info` module, first you must install the databases using the `update` module.
 A list of common commands follows:

 ```
 $ koala.py update [rir, geo, all]